 Why do Chickens Need Grit?

-Grit serves the chicken’s teeth.
+Grit serves as the chicken’s teeth.
 It’s the one that grinds the feed into a digestible mush.
 The food cannot be loosed down into the stomach without grit.
 When chickens are bloated, they might become ill.
 For a quick note, here’s a list of the benefits of grit to your chicken.

 - It helps in improving feed efficiency.